 Be respectful to Mother Nature during your trip to Iceland.
 Stay on designated trails, don’t cross the ropes, camp in designated campsites, and always pack out your trash.
 That way future generations can continue to enjoy the incredible landscape of the island of Iceland!

 Are we missing anything?
+Let us know if there are any other things to know before visiting Iceland.
 Comment below so we can add it to the list!

 Planning a trip to Iceland?
 Check out our favorite travel guides!